rgrcnh/cisco_virl_cluster_bare_metal/README.md

-# Build a Cisco VIRL Cluster on Bare Metal Intallation with two physical interfaces.
+# Build a Cisco VIRL Cluster on Bare Metal Installation with two physical interfaces.

 These are my experience building a Cisco Virl Cluster, with two machines on the cluster, using the bare metal VIRL release and two physical ethernet interfaces, without any external resource.